ncase/ncase.github.io/contact/I Am Bad At Emails.md

 **HTML: making sites.** Go to [Neocities.org](https://neocities.org/), sign up for a free account, and do their interactive tutorial on HTML.
 By the end, you'll have your *very own public website you can share.* A manifesto?
 A personal page for your cat?
 Links to your favorite slashfics?
 The sky's the limit!

 **CSS: making sites look pretty.** Download the Stylus add-on ([Firefox](https://addons.mozilla.org/en-CA/firefox/addon/styl-us/), [Chrome](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne)). *[Note: Stylus with an "us", NOT Stylish.
 Stylish is malware!]* Go to a website that distracts you, click the add-on, then "Write New Style".
 Paste the CSS code: `body{ filter: grayscale(100%); }`. *This turns the site black & white,* so it's less attention-grabbing!
-With CSS and Stylus, you can modify all websites to fit *your* needs – hide YouTube comments, hide the "approve our cookies" popup, or make everything Comic Sans.
+With CSS and Stylus, you can modify how websites look, to fit *your* needs – hide YouTube comments, hide the "approve cookies" popup, or make everything Comic Sans.

-For HTML & CSS: I haven't gone through it fully, but [Khan Academy's HTML/CSS course](https://www.khanacademy.org/computing/computer-programming/html-css) looks great.
-It's free, with interactive tutorials!
+To learn CSS: [Khan Academy's HTML/CSS course](https://www.khanacademy.org/computing/computer-programming/html-css) is free, with interactive tutorials!

 **JavaScript: making sites do things.** [Khan Academy's Intro to JavaScript](https://www.khanacademy.org/computing/computer-programming/programming) is chockful of interactive tutorials where you draw & animate things with code.
 It's fun!
 And the foundations it teaches you apply to *all* modern programming languages, not just JavaScript.

+Finally, the most important note – if you're ever unsure how to do something, do what the pros do: look it up online, copy-paste sample code, and stitch it together until your monster comes alive.

-If you go into *web* development, you already have one half of the toolkit: a web browser.
-The other half is a code editor: I recommend [Atom](https://atom.io/) (free, open-source).
-For web hosting, I use [Github Pages](https://pages.github.com/) (free).
+(Tools: for a code editor, I use [Atom](https://atom.io/).
+For web hosting, I use [Github Pages](https://pages.github.com/).
+For domain names, I use [Namecheap](https://www.namecheap.com/).)

 ### Making games